SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_sales_analysis_1-s4-integration/dsp_sales_analysis_1-s4-integration.md

 # Integrate S/4HANA Data for Sales Analysis in SAP Datasphere
+Overall Intoduction to Sales Analysis exercise: Your company would like to grow their business in a particular subsidiary.
+However, there have been reports that the products are being quoted lower than in other locations.
+For this reason, your company wants to analyze the Sales quotation data.
-Your company would like to analyze sales quotations on data available in SAP S/4HANA.
-Using SAP Datasphere allows users to easily customize and extend the data model based on the needs of the end-user.
+This data is available in SAP S4/HANA.
+Using the integration capabilities of SAP Datasphere, we will bring in the data and analyze it to derive the maximum business value.
+We will further integrate this data with geographical data from Data marketplace to provide the location context to it.
+Finally, the model from the business content with our own S4/HANA data will be visualized in an SAC story.
+We will learn how using SAP Datasphere allows users to easily customize and extend the data model based on the needs of the end-user.

-This exercise shows how business content helps to jump start your project and how to integrate data from S/4HANA using Replication Flows.
+In this exercise, you will learn one example of how business content helps to jump start your project and how to integrate data from S/4HANA using Replication Flows.
+By merely replicating the S4/HANA data into the already existing business content, we can already lay down the foundation for thorough analysis of the data.

 ## Prerequisites
 - You have an application user in Datasphere which is assigned to a space.